patrikmitro/patrikmitro/README.md

 ### Hi there 👋

 My name is Patrik Mitro and I'm a front-end developer currently studying in Košice.
-I'm passionate about creating intuitive and visually appealing user interfaces, and I primarily use React, SCSS, and TypeScript to bring my designs to life.
+I'm creating intuitive and visually appealing user interfaces, and I primarily use React, SCSS, and TypeScript.

 Here on my Github, you'll find various projects I've worked on, ranging from small personal projects to larger team collaborations.
 Feel free to browse through my repositories and see the code I've written.

-If you're interested in collaborating or have any questions, feel free to reach out to me.
-Thank you for visiting my Github profile!
 <!--
 **patriksmitro/patriksmitro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.